JMAConsulting/biz.jmaconsulting.mte/README.md

   * If you have not already done so, go to Administer >> System Settings >> Resource URLs
     * Beside Extension Resource URL, enter an appropriate values such as http://yourorg.org/sites/all/modules/Extensions/
   * Click Save.
-* Install Mandrill Transactional Emails extension
+* Install Mandrill Email extension
   * Go to Administer >> Customize Data and Screens >> Manage Extensions.
   * Click on Add tab.
-  * If you do not see Mandrill Transactional Emails in the list of extensions, download it and unzip it into the extensions direction setup above, then return to this page.
+  * If you do not see Mandrill Emails in the list of extensions, download it and unzip it into the extensions direction setup above, then return to this page.
-  * Beside Mandrill Transactional Emails, click Download.
+  * Beside Mandrill Emails, click Download.
   * Review the information, then click Download and Install.
 * Setup From Email address
   * If you have not already done so, go to: